asavinov/prosto/README.md

 A column is formally interpreted as a mathematical function which maps tuples (defined by table attributes) of this table to tuples in another table.

 There exist many different ways to compute a mapping form one table to another table.
-One of the simplest column operations is a `calculate` column which *computes* output values of the mapping from the values of the specified input columns of the same table:
+One of the simplest column operations is a `calculate` column which *computes* output values of the mapping using the values of the specified input columns of the same table:

 ```python
 calc_column = workflow.create_calculate_column(